dlapets/stickers/README.markdown

 This is a tool to help you cut letters out of the useless stickers they give you at meetups and conferences so you can use them to craft beautiful poetry for the whole world to appreciate.
-Scissors not included.

-If you've never seen scissors in your life or are unwilling to become a new Lermontov, don't worry, you can also use this tool to win at Words With Friends.
+If are unwilling to become a new Lermontov, don't worry, you can also use this tool to win at Words With Friends.